 - Opportunity to study a Bachelor of Arts subject in first year such as Economics, Spanish or Anthropology.
 Alternatively students can choose a Bachelor of Science subject.

 - There is a transfer pathway from 1st year MH201 Science to 2nd year MH208 Biological & Biomedical Sciences for students who have taken Biology, Mathematics and another two subjects.
 Places are limited and are based on 1st year results and points attained in school leaving examinations.

-- 30 credits of Biology in 1st year, Mathematics and 1 other Science or Arts subject, or Critical Skills.
+- 30 credits of Biology in 1st year, Mathematics and 1 other Science or Arts subject.

 - Available Science subjects are Chemistry, Computer Science or Experimental Physics.
-Compatible Arts subjects: Anthropology, Business (Management), Business (Marketing), Economics, Finance or Spanish
+Compatible Arts subjects: Anthropology, Business (International), Business (Management), Business (Marketing), Economics, Finance or Spanish

 - Concentrate on Biology and Biological Science, along with Mathematics, Chemistry, Computer Science or Experimental Physics (if taken in 1st year).
-Mathematics is taken if you chose an Arts subject or Critical Skills in 1st year
+Mathematics is taken if you chose an Arts subject.

-- Optional 10 credit Electives available in second year
+- Optional 10 credit Critical Skills or Electives available in second year

 - Choose from a range of Biological and Biomedical Science topics depending on your preferences